DanNegrea/PyRules/README.md

 * `log`
 To understand how to use them see the provided examples and the api [docs](https://portswigger.net/burp/extender/api).

 **Notice** The code from the simple example should be used for quick tasks.
-In advanced example the called functions make sure that the content type of the request gets updated.
+In the advanced example the called functions make sure that the content type of the request gets updated.

 ## Tipps